Kraków-Płaszów concentration camp: Hope for the prisoners

 While prisoners' daily lives were dominated by fear and starvation, there were some outlets for hope of survival.
 Rumors involving the Russian advancement that would lead to the camp's liberation always circulated.
 Oskar Schindler, a member of the Nazi Party who saved the 1,200 Schindlerjuden, was also a key figure.
 While prisoners always feared a transport to Auschwitz, one that was always sought after was a transport to Brünnlitz labor camp in Czechoslovakia.
 This is where Oskar Schindler's enamel factory was located.
 Schindler was known for being compassionate towards Jews.
 He never hit anyone, was always kind, and smiled frequently around the workers.
 Having relatives and friends that worked for Schindler gave one a better chance at being put on the list for transport.

 Hiding the evidence

-During July and August 1944, a number of transports of prisoners left KL Płaszow for Auschwitz, Stutthof, Flossenburg, Mauthausen, and other camps.
+During July and August 1944, a number of transports of prisoners left KL Płaszów for Auschwitz, Stutthof, Flossenburg, Mauthausen, and other camps.
 In January 1945, the last of the remaining inmates and camp staff left the camp on a death march to Auschwitz.
 Several female SS guards were part of the group that accompanied them.
 Many of those who survived the march were killed upon arrival.
 When the Nazis realized the Soviets were approaching Kraków, they completely dismantled the camp, leaving only an empty field.
 All bodies that had been previously buried in various mass graves were exhumed and burned on site.
 On 20 January 1945, the Red Army arrived and found only a patch of barren land.